Chandan-devs-tech/budget-app/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these steps

 ### Prerequisites

-### In order to run this project you need:
+In order to run this project you need 🦖
 - laptop
 - git
 - Code Editor.